 Almost all entrepreneurs understand the facts of reality and know they won’t be operating out of the penthouse.
-Most are satisfied to be working from home.
-The downside to working where you live is that there are plenty of distractions to keep you from getting your work done.
-When you’re working from home, there’s a big temptation to check the refrigerator, run errands or get sidetracked by everyday chores.
+Most are satisfied to be.
+The downside to working from home is that there are plenty of distractions to keep you from getting your work done.
+When you’re working from home, there’s a big temptation to check the refrigerator, run errands, or get sidetracked by everyday chores.

 Fortunately, there are some strategies that you can use to help block out the distractions and position yourself so you can successfully work from home.
-Here are a few :
+Here are a Rules for working from home few :

 When you set out to work from home it is critical that you have the support of your family.
 This is even more important if you have children.
 You have to have a serious talk with those you are close to about any rules and boundaries, and why it is important that these are met to make sure you’re successful.
 Creating, and enforcing these rules from the start will allow you to be successful working from home, and to have a strong support structure with those you care about most.
 Let everybody know, including the children, that you’ll need a certain part of the day for work.
 Set it up so that they’ll be preoccupied with homework or something when you know you’ll be at your busiest.
 Try your best to make sure your schedule matches or meshes with that of your family.